AlicornLunaa/glass_os/README.md

 # Glass OS
-Basic operating system being made as a hobby.
+Basic operating system being made as a hobby for ComputerCraft.